spf13/cobra/active_help.md

 bash-5.1$ bin/helm package [tab][tab]
 bin/    internal/    scripts/    pkg/     testdata/
 ```

+**Hint**: A good place to use Active Help messages is when the normal completion system does not provide any suggestions.
+In such cases, Active Help nicely supplements the normal shell completions to guide the user in knowing what is expected by the program.
 ## Supported shells

 Active Help is currently only supported for the following shells: